fsoubelet/PyhDToolkit/docs/contributing.rst

 Contributing
 ============

-``PyhDToolkit`` is a personnal project, and contributions in the form of bug reports, bug fixes, documentation, enhancement proposals and more are welcome.
+``PyhDToolkit`` is a personal project, and contributions in the form of bug reports, bug fixes, documentation, enhancement proposals and more are welcome.
 This page provides information on how best to contribute.

 Asking for Help